WDI-SEA/notes/04-databases/sql-advanced/readme.md

 ## GROUP BY

+"In database management an aggregate function is a function where the values of multiple rows are grouped together to form a single value of more significant meaning or measurement such as a set, a bag or a list."
+[Read more on wikipedia.](https://en.wikipedia.org/wiki/Aggregate_function)

 We use an aggregate function to get the total count of movies in a table.
 ```sql
 SELECT COUNT(*) FROM movies;